 During their junior and senior years, Italian majors have the opportunity to participate in FRIT-X493: Individual Readings, working closely with a faculty member to develop their own reading list, topic, project, or paper based on some aspect of Italian culture, art, history, or literature.
 Talk to your academic advisor or department chair about this option.

 The Honors Program in Italian offers motivated majors the opportunity to take an active role in their own learning and to pursue their interests while developing close mentor relationships with faculty.
 Honors courses and independent study help you develop key skills for lifelong learning, including the critical thinking, writing, and research capabilities that are useful in graduate study or future careers.

-Honors students beginning their language study may choose Italian FRIT-M 115, the accelerated elementary course, and then continue with M 215: Accelerated Second-Year Italian.
+Honors students beginning their language study may choose Italian FRIT-M 115: Accelerated Elementary Italian, and then continue with FRIT-M 215: Accelerated Second-Year Italian.
 Students planning to earn an honors degree in Italian are expected to enroll in FRIT-M 499: Reading for Honors, and to prepare an honors thesis during their senior year.

 Foreign travel is strongly encouraged for honors students, and credit may be earned for intensive study or research projects done abroad.
 Interested students should talk with the academic advisor and also contact the Office of Overseas Study.